October in Amsterdam: ‘It Can Freeze, Or It Can Thaw’

 That said, in recent years October has had a fair share of gorgeous days — sunny, blue skies, and often even warm enough to enjoy an outdoor café.

-Speaking of which, remember that the end of Daylight Saving Time occurs in the night of Saturday October 29 to Sunday October 30, at 3 am.
+Remember that the end of Daylight Saving Time occurs in the night of Saturday October 29 to Sunday October 30, at 3 am.

 Normal Lows and High in October